 1-4 weeks: Keep your elbow raised.
 Use ice to lower swelling.
 Use a splint when you’re still, but you will do some range-of-motion exercises.
 Your physical therapist may massage the area -- they might call this soft-tissue mobilization.

 5-8 weeks: You’ll add exercises with and without weights to your range-of-motion routines.
 If you’re an athlete, you’ll work in some sport-specific activities, too.
 And you’ll continue the soft-tissue treatments.

 9-16 weeks: By now you'll have full range of motion and normal strength in your elbow.
 You should be back to doing what you did before the injury.

 You may be more likely to take your kid in for this kind of injury than to get one yourself.
 There’s a type of partial dislocation called nursemaid’s elbow, or pulled elbow, and it’s common in tots 4 and younger.

-It usually happens when you pull a child by his hands.
-His ligaments are loose because his bones aren’t fully formed.
-It’s easy for them to slip right over the radial head -- the thing that helps him flex and bend his elbow and forearm -- or get trapped in the elbow joint.
+It usually happens when you pull children by their hands.
+Their ligaments are loose because their bones aren’t fully formed.
+It’s easy for them to slip right over the radial head -- the thing that helps them flex and bend their elbow and forearm -- or get trapped in the elbow joint.